Services Unique to Our Practice

 New treatments for psoriasis are being developed every year, but there is no cure.
 Topical treatments include moisturizers, corticosteroids, crude coal tar preparations, Tazorac® (a vitamin A derivative), Dovonex® (a vitamin D derivative) Taclonex (a combination steroid and vitamin D cream).
 Some people benefit from light therapy (see below).
 Severe psoriasis may require therapy with oral medications such as acitretin (a vitamin A derivative), methotrexate (a chemotherapy agent), sulfasalizine (a sulfa medicine), cyclosporine (an immunosuppresant) and most recently Otezla ( an inhibitor of phosphodiesterase 4).
 Other treatments use injectable biologic medications such as Enbrel, Humira, Stelara, and Cosyntex.
 These treatments are either given at the doctor's office, or are self injected using a device similar to an epinephrine shot.
 Remicade is a medication that is given by intravenous infusion at an infursion center.

-An exciting new technology we have recently introduced in our practice is the XTRAC® Excimer Laser.
+A newer technology we have in our practice is the excimer Laser.

 The excimer laser directs high dose narrow band UVB to hard to treat psoriasis plaques on elbows knees and scalp.
 Fewer treatments, some as quick as four minutes, can clear plaques without affecting surrounding skin.
 Most insurance plans do cover excimer treatments for psoriasis.